 There have been more complex needs where the environment is a huge barrier for the children.
-We now have a small learning room which is lead by Mr Gray, the SEND leader.
+This is now why there are now smaller learning rooms which are lead by Mr Gray and Ms Giraud the SEND leaders.
 A number of children have access to this provision where learning is tailored very specifically to their needs.